floriankammermann/kubernetes-networkpolicy/README.md

     1. at this point the jenkins container of team1 cannot reach the jenkins container of team0 and the services are not accessible over the NodePort
 1. `kubectl create -f allow-team0.yml`
     1. at this point the jenkins container of team1 cannot reach the jenkins container of team0 with the command `wget <internal IP>:8080`
+    1. both jenkins are accessible over the NodePort

 ## add pod with different label

 1. `kubectl run busybox99 --rm -ti --namespace=team0 --labels="team=team99" --image=busybox /bin/sh`
     1. the jenkins of team0 is not reachable on port 8080

+## add pod with same label

+1. `kubectl run busybox99 --rm -ti --namespace=team0 --labels="team=team0" --image=busybox /bin/sh`
+    1. the jenkins of team0 is reachable on port 8080